tlevine/meta-data-science-socrata/readme.md

+## Things I learned about open data

+### Benefits of a data portal

+1. Import data from various formats.
+2. Standard way of discovering datasets.
+3. Convert data to standard formats.
+4. Mark datasets as official in some sense.

+### Nobody knows what's on the portals
+The only people who sort of know are people who help manage portals, and they only know about the particular portals they help manage.

-## Things I learned about Socrata
+## Things I learned about Socrata Open Data Portal

-### Things that took me a while to understand
+1. Federation
+2. Everything runs from the same application
+3. It has analysis tools.
+4. Nobody uses the analysis tools.

-* Federation
+### Federation

+### Confusing things
 * Who owns a view, and which views are official?

-* Everything runs from the same application
+### It's more than a file server; it has analysis tools.

 ### One web application
 It looks like everything is run through the same web application